Donearm/awesome-tutorials/README.md

 ## Javascript

 * [ES6 For Beginners](https://hackernoon.com/es6-for-beginners-f98120b57414), [part 2](https://hackernoon.com/es6-for-beginners-part-2-ee8a77f7f4c7), [part 3](https://hackernoon.com/es6-for-beginners-77bf34bec2d1) - An introduction to the new features of ES6.
 Short and with plenty of examples.

+## MongoDB

+* [An Introduction to MongoDB](https://scotch.io/tutorials/an-introduction-to-mongodb) - brief and practical introduction on MongoDB, mostly just installing and the basic commands to interact with the database.

 ## WebAssembly
 * [WebAssembly Physics and DOM Objects](https://codelabs.developers.google.com/codelabs/hour-chipmunk/index.html#0) - playing with svg and DOM objects in WebAssembly from a C library